kellen-reid-sg/brapp/MOBILE_OPTIMIZATION_LOG.md

 - ✅ Build successful
 - ✅ Desktop: Upvote works without navigation (drills & sessions)
 - ✅ Desktop: Login prompt shows when not logged in
+- ✅ Mobile: Upvote works correctly (verified on iPhone)
 - ✅ No errors or warnings
-- ⏳ Mobile: Pending production test

 ---